subnero1/website-staging/_faq/faq23.md

 Unet audio converts a laptop into an acoustic modem using its built-in speaker and microphone.
 Freely available for non-commercial use, it helps test and develop communication protocols.

-For example, you can use Unet audio to convert your laptop into a JANUS-compliant modem for underwater communication.
-For more information, including detailed steps and a demonstration, refer to this [blog article and video](https://blog.unetstack.net/converting-your-laptop-into-a-janus-modem-using-unetaudio).
+For example, you can use Unet audio to convert your laptop into a JANUS-compliant modem.
+For more information, refer to this [blog article and video](https://blog.unetstack.net/converting-your-laptop-into-a-janus-modem-using-unetaudio).